miknevinas/MYSQL-PHP-CMS/README.md

 # Wordsmith/Codesmith
-A complete CMS built with PHP and MYSQL
+A complete CMS built with PHP and MYSQL.

 ## Synopsis

+This is a blog built from the ground up in PHP that uses a MYSQL database.
+The app uses authentication and sessions to restrict users from entering the 'Admin' panel, wher site stats and content are managed.
+Bootstrap was used for styling and mobile optimization.

 ## Usage

 This app is solely for demonstration of skills.
-The live version can be found [here] (http://).
+The live version can be found [here] (http://wordsmithcodesmith.com).

 ## Built With